-In this section, we compare regression-based crowd counting with counting using two state-of-the-art pedestrian detectors.
-The first detects pedestrians with an SVM and the histogram-of-gradients feature [25] (denoted "HOG").
-The second is based on a discriminatively-trained deformable parts model [26] (denoted "DPM").
+The first detects pedestrians with an SVM and the histogram-ofgradient (HOG) feature [25].
+The second is based on a discriminatively trained deformable part model (DPM) [26].
 The detectors were provided by the respective authors.
-They were both run on the fullresolution video frames ( $740 \times 480$ ), and a filter was applied to remove detections that are outside the ROI, inconsistent with the perspective of the scene, or given low confidence.
+They were both run on the full-resolution video frames (740×480), and a filter was applied to remove detections that are outside the ROI, inconsistent with the perspective of the scene or given low confidence.
 Nonmaximum suppression was also applied to remove multiple detections of the same object.
 We start by evaluating the performance of the two detectors.
 Each ground-truth pedestrian was uniquely mapped to the closest detection, and a true positive (TP) was recorded if the ground-truth location was within the detection bounding box.
 A false positive (FP) was recorded otherwise.
-Figure 15 plots the ROC curves for HOG and DPM on Peds1 and Peds2.
+Fig. 15 plots the ROC curves for HOG and DPM on Peds1 and Peds2.
 These curves are obtained by varying the threshold of the confidence filter.
-HOG outperforms DPM on both datasets, with a smaller FP rate per image.
-However, neither algorithm is able to achieve a very high TP rate (the maximum TP rate is 74% on Peds1), due to the large number of occlusions in these scenes.
+HOG outperforms DPM on both data sets, with a smaller FP rate per image.
+However, neither algorithm is able to achieve

 Fig. 15.
-ROC curves of the pedestrian detectors on Peds1 and Peds2.
+ROC curves of the pedestrian detectors on (a) Peds1 and (b) Peds2.